vaibhavsagar/website/drafts/refactoring-haskell.md

 This is much nicer with the applicative combinators.

-I would like to clean up that `when` as well, but I'd need a function like
+I would like to clean up that `when` as well, and for that I'd need a function like

 ```haskell
 whenM :: Monad m => m Bool -> m () -> m ()